Episode Category Ruralite The Podcast

 Inspired by the Mountains

-What You’ll Learn The Alaska mountain range is inaccessible to most people due to its ruggedness and remoteness.
-But for Klara Maisch and Leighan Falley, the harsh wilderness is their inspiration to create art and share Alaska’s beauty with others…
+The Alaska mountain range is inaccessible to most people due to its ruggedness and remoteness.
+But for Klara Maisch and Leighan Falley, the harsh wilderness is their inspiration to create art and share Alaska’s beauty with others through paint.

 Highway 58 Herald